 Here are the top 10 world’s most unusual vending machines:

 The first fully-automated car vending machine was launched in Nashville, Tennessee (USA) in 2015.
 It is a five-story glass building that can hold up to 20 cars at a time.
 Therefore, a consumer buys a car online, and then uses Carvana’s vending machine, which operates in the same way as an ordinary coffee machine.
 All you have to do is to insert a special coin.

 Moreover, today Carvana customers can now pick up their vehicles from Car Vending Machines in 10 cities: Houston, Austin, San Antonio, Dallas, Nashville (Tennessee), Raleigh (N.C.), Charlotte (N.C.), Jacksonville (Fla.), Tampa (Fla.) and Washington, D.C.

 2. Gold to Go: buying gold on the go

-If you are Japanese, live in Kyoto, and you’re in a hurry so much that you actually leave your tie at home, there is good news for you.
-All you have to do to save your business reputation is to find the nearest tie vending machine (which also somehow offers a camera, battery, and mem card).
+If you are in Japan and you’re in a hurry so much that you actually leave your umbrella at home, there is good news for you.
+All you have to do to stay dry is to find the nearest umbrella vending machine.

 The Russian Arch Group company has developed a unique SleepBox.
 It is a vending machine that enables you to get inside and have some rest.
 It is endowed with a bed, laptop table, mirror, TV, and a couple of sockets.
 This is a good solution for airports and railway stations.